 The Grey District Licensing Committee (DLC) is responsible for the certification of bar managers in our District.
-The Committee issues two types of Manager's Certificate:
+The Committee issues the following type of Manager's Certificate:

 - General Manager's Certificate – you can manage any licensed premises.